J-Find Visa: Eligible Universities and How to Apply (2026)

 • Part-time work is allowed, with guardrails.
 No specific hour cap is noted, but adult entertainment is prohibited.
 Using the visa mainly for remote work rather than job hunting can create problems.
 Keep records of genuine job search or preparation activity.

-• The visa is new.
-Launched April 2023, so employers and officials may be unfamiliar.
+• Launched April 2023, so employers and officials may be unfamiliar.
 Be prepared to explain it and carry official documentation.

 Moving to Japan to start your career or launch a business is an exciting opportunity—but navigating Japan’s visa system can feel overwhelming.
 For recent graduates from the world’s top universities, the J-Find visa offers a unique pathway: up to two years in Japan to job hunt, prepare your startup, or explore opportunities without needing a job offer first.